Development Environment

 2. Open a terminal and navigate to the project’s folder.

-4. Run the command make build to build the backend server.
+3. Run the command make build to build the whole project.
 This will create a navidrome binary in the project’s folder

 Building with Docker